 The Jerusalem College of Engineering, Israel

-Fourteen Steps for cities for transforming their parking from a painful liability to a valuable resource
+Fourteen Steps for cities for transforming parking from a painful liability to a valuable resource

 How can we quickly encourage more cycling in local city street where proper segregation is not required and especially not possible